-- What skills are the children developing?
+- What skills are the children developing, or need to develop?

-- What is working well or not working well?
+- What is working well, or not working well?

-- What actually happened with this week's activities and what changes need to be made?
+- What actually happened with this week's activities ,and what changes need to be made?

 - In addition to planning the weekly activities, teaching staff should use the planning process to make needed adaptations to their daily routines.
 For example, replacing "free play" with "independent reading" just before lunchtime or asking that lunch is brought 15 minutes earlier because toddlers are falling asleep before the meal arrives.